It’s important to consider our pets when we are trying to live with the earth in mind. They are a huge part of many of

 To freshen our dog’s coats between baths I take a cotton washcloth and wet it with olive oil and lavender essential oils or water with lavender castile soap.
 Both work great.
 The olive oil and lavender essential oil wipes are great for easing anxiety in dogs as well as a natural tick repellent!

-Apple cider vinegar mixed with equal parts water makes a great tick and flea repellent as well.
+Apple cider vinegar mixed with equal parts of water makes a great tick and flea repellent as well.
 It’s safe to use on dogs and cats.
 Just make sure to dilute and spray on their fur.

 Never apply anything to parrots.
 They rarely get ticks or fleas and if they do, they’ll eat them.
 As far as baths go, parrots love a dish of water or the bathroom sink with a running faucet.
 No soap for them.

 Most pet foods these days are full of corn and fillers which are very unhealthy for your pets.
 Most pet treats contain terrible ingredients as well.

 The dog food industry isn’t much different from the large meat facilities that process the meat we eat.
 They are just in it for the money.

 Read the labels before buying pet foods.
 Foods containing corn, artificial colors, corn syrup, soy, nitrates, and Propylene Glycol (antifreeze) are common.
 These ingredients are harmful to our pets.